nirmal070125/istio-ballerina-service-rollout/README.md

 # istio-ballerina-service-rollout

-Following instrucctions are tested in Ubuntu 18.04.
+Following instructions are tested in Ubuntu 18.04.
 You should be able to skip certain steps, if you have them installed already.

 ## install docker
 ```bash